 Incentive Amount:

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Raleigh, the average amount someone can save is $1,262 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.